-Service Response: We propose to continue using adaptive harvest management (AHM) to help determine appropriate duck-hunting regulations for the 2017-18 season.
-AHM permits sound resource decisions in the face of uncertain regulatory impacts and provides a mechanism for reducing that uncertainty over time.
-We use AHM to evaluate four alternative regulatory levels for duck hunting based on the population status of mallards.
-(We enact other hunting regulations for species of special concern, such as canvasbacks, scaup, and pintails).
+Service Kesponse: As we stated in the June 14, 2018, and September 21, 2018, proposed rules, we intend to continue use of adaptive harvest management (AHM) to help determine appropriate duck-hunting regulations for the 2019-20 season.
+AHM is a tool that permits sound resource decisions in the face of uncertain regulatory impacts, as well as providing a mechanism for reducing that uncertainty over time.
+We use AHM to evaluate four alternative regulatory levels for duck hunting in the Mississippi, Central, and Pacific Flyways based on the population status of mallards (see below).
+We will use AHM based on the population status of a suite of four species in the Atlantic

+Flyway (see below).
+We have specific hunting strategies for species of special concern, such as black ducks, scaup, and pintails.